TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/README.md

 1. Clone this repo
 2. `npm install` from the root of the directory

+# Creating a new app

+1. Use `ng g app myapp --style=scss` to scaffold the app

+# Viewing on mobile device

+1. Use `ng serve --aot --project=myapp --host 0.0.0.0`

 # Running AggieMap

 Run `ng serve --project=aggiemap --aot` to start a local webserver at https://localhost:4200.